 The preparation of financial statements requires directors to apply accounting standards and methodologies that, in certain situations, are based on difficult and subjective valuations and estimates founded on past experience and assumptions that at the time are considered reasonable and realistic under the circumstances.
-The application of such estimates affects the amounts shown in the statement of financial position, in the income statement, in the statement of comprehensive income and in the cash flow statement, as will as in the notes to the financial statements.
-The actual results of the events underlying such estimates and evaluations may differ from the amounts originally posted in the financial statements, a due to the uncertainty of the assumptions and to the nature of the estimation process.
-The main estimations are related to the amortisation and depreciation of assets, the recoverable value of assets, the recoverable value of inventory, deferred tax, provisions for risks, write-downs of current assets, revenues from sales of electricity (Sarlux Srl), recoverable value of receivables and IFRS 16 application.
+The use of these estimates and assumptions affects the amounts reported in the financial statements, i.e. the statement of financial position, income statement, statement of comprehensive income and cash flow statement, as well as the accompanying disclosures.
+The actual amounts of accounting entries for which estimates and assumptions have been used may differ from those shown in the financial statements, due to the uncertainty surrounding said assumptions and the conditions upon which the estimates are based.
+The main estimates relate to the amortisation and depreciation of non-current assets, the recoverable amount of inventories, deferred taxes, the provisions for risks, the allowance for impairment, revenues from the sale of electricity by the subsidiary Sarlux S.r.I. to GSE, the measurement of the recoverable value of receivables and the measurement of assets and liabilities arising from the application of the new IFRS 16 - Leases.